How to Make Kourdass: The Secret Behind Morocco’s Most Flavorful Preserved Meat

 What is Cured?

-Kourdass may be a conventional Moroccan-protected meat dish made from different parts of the lamb, particularly the liver, lungs, tripe, and fat.
+Kordas may be a conventional Moroccan-protected meat dish made from different parts of the lamb, particularly the liver, lungs, tripe, and fat.
 These parts are prepared with fragrant flavors, wrapped in strips of fat, or tied with twine and cleared out for dry within the open discussion.
 Once dried, the meat bundles are put away in liquefied fat (smen) and kept for months.

 Afterward, the protected meat is in stews, tagines, or pan-fried with eggs, garlic, or onions.
 Its flavor becomes more profound and complex over time, making each chomp a nostalgic experience.